 With proton therapy, the healthy tissue around the tumor and the critical organs has been spared any additional radiation.
 Some of the normal brain tissues receives 50 percent less radiation than with X-rays.

-Proton therapy can be particularly beneficial for brain tumor patients because the brain is in close proximity to many critical organs, structures and other parts of the nervous system.
+Proton therapy for brain, spine, and skull based tumors can be particularly beneficial for brain tumor patients because the brain is in close proximity to many critical organs, structures and other parts of the nervous system.

 Tumors near the base of the skull are often difficult to treat because they are so close to critical structures such as the brainstem, spinal cord and optic nerves.
 Proton therapy can be particularly appropriate for these tumors because it minimizes radiation exposure to the surrounding healthy tissue.